UH-CI/ike-wai-gateway/README.md

             return 'https://agaveauth.its.hawaii.edu/';
 }
 </pre>
+This should already be dowe but if not then add the above.
 This will make the Hawaii tenant show up in the drop down list for users to select as a method to connect to now.

-The last file to modify in order to make ToGo utilize the Hawaii tenant is bower_components/agave-angularjs-sdk/Agave/Controllers/TenantsController.js
+The last file to modify in order to make ToGo utilize the Hawaii tenant is (This has to happend anytime you reinstall or update the bower component for the Agave Angular SDK) bower_components/agave-angularjs-sdk/Agave/Controllers/TenantsController.js

 Change  "var baseUri" to:
 <pre>